What to Wear in Morocco

 What to Wear in the Medina

-Contrary to what Instagram feeds have fed to our imaginations, harem pants and ragged T-shirts do not help you better fit into Moroccan medinas.
-They only help you fit better with the other tourists— if that’s fine with you, there’s nothing inherently wrong with dressing this way!
+Contrary to what Instagram feeds our imaginations, harem pants and ragged t-shirts do not help you better fit into Moroccan medinas.
+They only help you look like other tourists.

 You’ll also want a sturdy pair of walking shoes, as you’ll spend much of the day on your feet.